gilesknap/gphotos-sync/README.rst

   - This means that the **drive** folder looks exactly the same as the result of the official Windows Google Backup and Sync.

-  - Just like the official sync, edits to metadata in Google Photos do not get seen in the local synchroized files
+  - Just like the official sync, edits to metadata in Google Photos do not get seen in the local synchronized files

 - However because I use file size in the matching algorithm
 -